OutSystems/docs-support/src/troubleshooting/infrastructure-management/deploy-all-workaround-11180.md

 1. Create a database backup.

-1. Download and customize the cleanup scripts.
+1. Download the cleanup scripts.

 1. Execute the cleanup scripts.